An epicurean adventure to: France

 Population | Circa 67 million people. |

 Trivia | The Eiffel Tower, one of the most iconic landmarks in the world, was originally intended to be a temporary structure for the 1889 Exposition Universelle (World's Fair) held in Paris.
-However, it was so beloved by the public that it was allowed to remain standing and has since become a symbol of France. |
+However, it was so popular with the public that it was allowed to remain standing and has since become a symbol of France. |

 What's to love about this goujon recipe